meks-0202/certified-gcp-cloud-engineer/01-fundamentals/Extra.md

 Shared Network Namespace: Containers in the same pod can communicate with each other using localhost, which provides minimal latency.

 Shared Storage: They can also share volumes, providing an easy way to share data between containers.

+## Deployment Manager
+- deployment manager is the Infrastructure as a code tool for GCP.
+Deployment Manager is the recommended method for dynamically provisioning VMs on Compute Engine according to Google's best practices.
+Deployment Manager allows you to describe and provision all the resources necessary for your application in a declarative format, using YAML or Python templates.
+It provides a consistent and reproducible way to create and manage your infrastructure.
+By defining the VM specifications in a configuration file and using Deployment Manager, you can easily create and manage multiple VM instances in an automated and scalable manner.